DEP 20TH ANNIVERSARY 2011/12

-Oxford Brookes University is marking the 20th Anniversary of the DEP Masters degree with a new fund to support CENDEP students
+In 2011/12 Oxford Brookes University marked the 20th Anniversary of the DEP Masters degree with a new fund to support CENDEP students

 The multidisciplinary Masters degree in Development and Emergency Practice (DEP) which originated in 1991 has established an international reputation for excellence and in 2001 was awarded the prestigious Queen's Anniversary Prize.